youngseok-kim1/Evidence-for-the-utility-of-quantum-computing-before-fault-tolerance/README.md

-# Evidence-for-the-utility-of-quantum-computing-before-fault-tolerance
+# paper data
-data to reproduce figures in the paper (link)
+data to reproduce figures in the paper titled "Evidence for the utility of quantum computing before fault tolerance"